 - Communicate and publish program results with an emphasis on the successes of specific local programs as a model for regional and national replication.

-- Advocate for new and innovative litter policies with the media, residents, elected officials, the business community, researchers, educators and students and other stakeholders in the region.
+- Advocate for new and innovative litter policies including source reduction with the media, residents, elected officials, the business community, researchers, educators and students and other stakeholders in the region.

 - Continue to build a pipeline of work that will sustain future growth and expansion of Trash Free Maryland.
 This work will involve cultivating relationships with existing and new funders, and other for-profit and non-profit entities.

 - Coordinate the organization’s public policy positions with the Board of Directors and work closely with partners to shape legislation as well as strategic responses and recommendations on public policy issues.